ERS-HCL/Dynamic-Form-Creation-By-JSON-Data/README.md

 ## Using the complete angular component

-Download the dynamic-form folder and install the required packages and run the application.
+Download the src folder in dynamic-form folder and install the required packages and run the application.

 ### Installing